exposit/katamoiran/_posts/2016-10-15-igms-solo-method.md

 ---

 I've been trialling this in my pulpy noir game, and it works pretty well to give scenes direction and focus.
 I'm not 100% satisfied with it, though -- the 'but' and 'and' outcomes are just a little hard to come up with on the spot in play, and I'm not happy with what tacking it onto an existing oracle does to the odds.
-But it's undeniable (at least to me) that it increases the drama of the fiction!
+But it does seem to streamline play and add lots of opportunities for making my character's lives more interesting.